 Gothenburg’s best thrift shops

 There are many opportunities for a second hand steal in Gothenburg, whether it’s antiques, clothes or furniture you’re looking for.
-Here are some of our top picks from the city’s eco-friendly, unique and affordable shopping options.
+Here are some of our top picks from the city’s eco-friendly, unique and affordable second-hand and vintage shopping options.

 Av: Maria Kopp

 Take a bicycle tour, enjoy parks and gardens or pick some fruit in one of the public fruit groves.
 There are endless opportunities to explore Gothenburg in a sustainable way.